Ultrasensitive calorimetric detection of single photons from qubit decay: Describing the open quantum system

 where

-is the actual decay rate of the qubit.
-The last step in Eq.~\eqref{rate} again applies for a uniform distribution of oscillators as given above.
-Equation~\eqref{cit2_3} presents the linear approximation of the exponential decay which can be obtained by standard perturbation theory as well.
-For instance, we can write the persistence amplitude of the qubit in the Schr\"odinger picture as
+denotes the actual decay rate of the qubit.
+Here $\nu_0=N/\Delta\omega$ is the density of oscillators in $\omega\equiv \omega_i -\Omega$.
+The last step in Eq.~\eqref{rate} applies for a uniform distribution of oscillators as given above.
+Equation~\eqref{cit2_3} presents the linear approximation of the exponential decay; the latter can be obtained by standard perturbation theory as well.
+At times $\Gamma_0 t\gg \ln{({\Delta\omega}/{\Gamma_0})}$ the decay turns into power law in time~\cite{Asher,Peshkin,Rothe}.